color-js/elements/src/color-scale/README.md

 ### The `edit` attribute

-The `edit` attribute allows you to make the color scale editable, enabling the addition of new colors and editing or the removal of existing ones.
+The `edit` attribute allows you to make the color scale editable: adding new colors and editing, reordering, or removing existing ones.

 Use `edit` as a boolean attribute to make the color scale editable: